Marc Ferrez (sculptor): Brazil

 The Ferrez brothers worked with Auguste Marie Taunay, Debret and the architect Grandjean de Montigny on the decorations for the monuments erected on the occasion of the arrival of Princess Maria Leopoldina of Austria (1797–1826) and her marriage with the Emperor Pedro I of Brazil (1798–1834).
 In 1820 Marc Ferrez was appointed a permanent lecturer at the Imperial Academy of Fine Arts.
 After Auguste–Marie Taunay died in 1824, Marc Ferrez became deputy professor of sculpture.

-When Joaquim Alão died in 1837 he became full professor.
+When Joaquim Alão died in 1837, he became full professor.
 In 1842 Marc Ferrez made the sculptural decorations of the rooms of Dona Teresa Cristina on the frigate Constitution, which brought her to Brazil.

 Marc Ferrez died in Rio de Janeiro on 1 April 1850, aged 61.
 Francisco Manuel Chaves Pinheiro (1822–1884) was one of his best-known pupils.
 His nephew, Zepherin's son, also called Marc Ferrez, became a celebrated photographer.

 Work

 Marc Ferrez made copies of antiques, monumental decorations and classical busts.

-His copies of statues and plaster bas reliefs were not exceptional but were skilfully executed.
+His copies of statues and plaster bas reliefs were not exceptional but were skillfully executed.
 Typically they were made from classical Greek models.
 Most of his monumental work in terracotta has been destroyed, broken while being moved from one place to another.
 He is now best known for his highly realistic and technically excellent busts.

-Due to the absence of marble and high price of bronze, he was forced to make almost all his portraits in plaster, which he painted to give the illusion of metal.
+Due to the absence of marble and high price of bronze, he made almost all his portraits in plaster and painted them to give the illusion of metal.
 The only known bronze bust is one of Pedro I (1826).